SubJSONOf

 Most operators can be directly embedded in SubJSONOf without requiring

 any placeholder.
-If an operators does not take any
+If an operators does not take any parameter, the

 parenthesis can be omitted.